 - Glove box

-- Door and seat-back pockets
+- Door pockets

 - Console compartment

+- Trunk, including the rear seats when folded down

 - Center pocket

-- Trunk, including the rear seats when folded down

 However, carrying too much cargo, or improperly storing it, can affect your vehicle's handling, stability, stopping distance, and tires, and make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.